 Here are a selection of case studies from our recent clients:

-We worked with Secret Cinema on their community outreach programme which involved interpreting show content to create experiences for local young people and school children.
-We managed the full process, from setting budgets, managing schedules and programming workshops, to coordinating marketing and outreach to community groups, schools and individuals direct.
+We worked with Secret Cinema on their community outreach programme, which involved interpreting show content to create experiences for local young people and school children.
+We managed the full process from setting budgets, managing schedules and programming workshops, to coordinating marketing and outreach to the intended community groups, schools and individuals.